Blog

 The prevailing factor affecting an ultrasound machine’s cost is its capabilities.
 A cardiac system does not necessarily cost more than a non-cardiac machine.
 Instead, cost depends on the software and examination features that are onboard each machine, whether it’s cardiac or not.

-But, in staying within the cardiac realm, it also lacks some of the AI technology that one would expect with an advanced system like the ACUSON Origin, which only recently received FDA approval.
-The Origin can help physicians and sonographers perform cardiac procedures more efficiently.
-It addresses the entire continuum of cardiovascular patient care, including diagnostic, structural heart, vascular, electrophysiological, and pediatric procedures.
-AI features support those goals, and as a result, the price point will be higher than that of the Bonsai.
+An advanced system like the ACUSON Origin from Siemens Healthineers, which only recently received FDA approval, can help physicians and sonographers perform cardiac procedures more efficiently.
+It addresses the entire continuum of cardiovascular patient care including diagnostic, structural heart, vascular, electrophysiological, and pediatric procedures.
+AI features support those goals, and as a result, a high price point.

 This applies to general imaging as well.
 With a system like the ACUSON Sequoia, you’re going to have the ability to conduct liver elastography and fat quantification, contrast enhanced ultrasound, 3D/4D imaging and more.
 A premium system provides the highest detail resolution for pathology assessment as well as superior penetration for your most difficult exams, and thus it will cost more than non-advanced systems.